 Credentials: PhD, University of Wisconsin-Madison, May, 2023; MSW, Columbia University, 2018; MS, Bank Street College of Education, 2016; BA, College of the Holy Cross, 2014

-Kiley McLean is a Research Assistant at the Waisman Center and current Social Welfare PhD student at the University of Wisconsin-Madison, with a minor in Clinical Investigation from the UW Institute for Clinical and Translational Research.
-Kiley has also completed two years of the Wisconsin Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program and is a member of the Association of University Centers on Disability (AUCD) Leadership Academy.
-She works in the Aging and Health Equity in Autism and Developmental Disabilities (AHEADD) Lab under the direction of Dr. Lauren Bishop.
-Their team uses a combination of linked administrative data, prospectively collected data, and qualitative data to characterize disparities in and develop strategies to improve health and wellbeing in partnership with autistic adults and adults with other developmental disabilities.
-Kiley’s research focuses broadly on improving the social and economic well-being of adults with developmental disabilities as they transition into adulthood and age, through inclusive and comprehensive anti-poverty policies.
+Kiley McLean (she/her), PhD, MSW, MSEd is a post doctoral research fellow in the A.J.
+Drexel Autism Institute in the Policy, Analytics, and Community Impact Program.
+Dr. McLean graduated with her PhD from the University of Wisconsin-Madison Sandra Rosenbaum School of Social Work in 2023, where she was also a research assistant through the Waisman Center, two-year LEND trainee, and graduate research fellow through the Institute for Research on Poverty.
+Kiley’s research program uses a combination of linked administrative data, prospectively collected data, and qualitative data to characterize disparities in and develop strategies to improve health and wellbeing in partnership with autistic adults and adults with other developmental disabilities.
+Her research focuses broadly on improving the social and economic well-being of adults with developmental disabilities as they transition into adulthood and age, through inclusive and comprehensive anti-poverty and healthcare policies.